ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_templates/update.rst

 Update Workflow Templates
 -------------------------

-The basic format for updating a Workflow Template is:
+The following example illustrates the basic format for updating a Workflow Template:

 .. code::